DJj123dj/open-ticket/README.md

   - **🔄 rotating status** - Create a rotating bot status & use dynamic variables from the bot!
   - **💾 sqlite database** - Use an `sqlite` database for increased performances!
   - **🎉 custom embeds** - Create your own embeds and use them in your server!
+  - **⏰ reminders** - Create & manage customisable reminders in your server!
   - **🎨 customisation** - Yep, you heard it right!
 Even more customisation!
   - **😁 And so much more...**